StriderCraft315/Nvm/README.md

 ## License Activation

-Visit : https://discord.gg/k85XUNb7Z7 And Open A Ticket For A License Key After that Put it into the License Activation Page to Activate It
+Visit : [Flappy Community Discord](https://discord.gg/k85XUNb7Z7) And Open A Ticket For A License Key After that Put it into the License Activation Page to Activate It